octobercms/docs/3.x/cms/themes/themes.md

 # Themes

 Themes define the appearance of your website or web application built with October CMS.
-They are completely file-backed and can be managed with any version control system, for example, Git.
+They are completely file-based and can be managed with any version control system, for example, Git.
 This page gives you a high-level description of October themes.
 You will find more details about [pages](pages.md), [partials](partials.md), [layouts](layouts.md) and [content files](content.md) in the corresponding articles.

 Themes are directories that reside in the **themes** directory by default.
 Themes can contain the following objects: